 Melania Trump continues first lady tradition of visiting children's hospital during holidays — despite pandemic

-First ladies have been visiting Children's National Hospital in Washington, D.C. during the holidays for decades — and even a global pandemic didn't halt the tradition.
-But, Melania Trump's fourth and final festive visit as first lady on Tuesday looked a little different from past seasons.
+First ladies have been visiting Children's National Medical Center in Washington, D.C. during the holidays for decades — and even a global pandemic couldn't halt the tradition.
+But Melania Trump's fourth and final holiday visit as the first lady on Tuesday looked a little different from past seasons.

 "Every year I cherish my visit to @ChildrensNatl to read a holiday story to the children & meet with the dedicated & inspiring healthcare professionals," Trump tweeted Tuesday, sharing photos of the event from previous years.
 "This will be my 4th holiday visit there & I look forward to spending time again with so many brave children & their families."